 In 2012, I submitted the 46 grain, wine, and oil sequences to Dr. Paul Davies, director of the SETI Post-Detection Subcommittee, claiming that they were encrypted into the Old Testament by ETI.
 Dr. Davies, agreeing that the data was testable, went to higher authorities for permission to test but was denied the resources.
 In notifying me that SETI decided not to test the sequences, Dr. Davies made no mention of what Rio Scale number was officially assigned, but I had to assume that it was graded either a 0 or a 1.
 I wasn’t terribly discouraged.
 I was pleased that Dr. Davies, gracious and professional, took the time to look over my data and reply to my claim.
 His acknowledgement that I was a serious claimant and that the data was testable was encouragement to continue my research.

 Most of the contents of this present manuscript is material not in my original bare-bones submission.
 Now, as I resubmit a more fleshed-out claim and appeal once again to SETI to test what I am convinced is the Smoking Gun, I am hopeful for a better outcome.
-My goal is to have SETI rate the Newton Bible Code high enough on the Rio Scale to justify testing.
+My goal is to have SETI rate the Sagan Signal high enough on the Rio Scale to justify testing.
 The ultimate goal is to have SETI test the sequences to determine if they are a code, and do it with full transparency so that the world can be informed of the outcome.

 In once again requesting SETI to test the code, I take comfort in the following quote from physicist Frank Tipler:

 “. . . a refusal to reconsider a previously rejected theory in the light of new data is bad science.”
 The Physics of Immortality.